Skip to content

 Babies losing their teeth is a reason for celebration worldwide, and the legend of the Tooth Fairy is the most popular.
 The tooth Fairy doesn’t just collect lost teeth, but she also helps parents teach children about good oral practices.

-Today, let’s look at the various Tooth Fairy appearances and the backstory behind this famous tale!
+Today, let’s look at the various Tooth Fairy appearances/looks according to various beliefs and stories!

 Where and when did the Tooth Fairy legend start?